agutoli/serverless-ini-env/README.md

     prod: "./your_configs/prod.ini"
 ```

-`Note:` If you not specify any configuration, plugins will consider root folder and stage options ex.
+`Note:` If you did not specify any configuration, plugins will consider root folder and stage options ex.

 `sls deploy --stage qa` -> `./qa.ini`